We have updated Flexmonster Software License Agreement, effective as of September 30, 2024. Learn more about what’s changed.

 8) Export reports from multiple Flexmonster instances into one file.

 Each report is exported separately and then merged with others into one file.
-The exact approach is different depending on the export type.
-See the full code on JSFiddle.
+The exact approach is different depending on the export type Live example.

 See also